hackbg/fadroma/spec/Mocknet.spec.ts.md

 ```

 ## KV contract

-> Compile with `./fadroma.cjs build examples/kv` in repo root.

 This exposes the key/value storage API available to contracts,
 in order to validate reading/writing and serializing/deserializing stored values.